Yahya Muhammad Hamid ed-Din: Internal policy

-Relations with his Jewish subjects

 Imam Yahya was largely admired by the Jews of Yemen, who saw him as their patron and protector.
 Earlier, in 1906, the Jews of Sana'a had come out in full-force to welcome the Imam who returned to the city after the Turks had temporarily left it.
 However, by 1922, in response to outside pressure, Imam Yahya promulgated an edict that prohibited Yemeni Jewish emigration.
 Although the ban on emigration remained the official policy of the state until 1949, Jews were able to bypass its policy by secretly going into the British Protectorate of Aden.
 Throughout the early 1940s, Imam Yahya turned a blind eye to Jewish emigration, neither prohibiting it nor officially permitting it, but rather giving his unspoken consent to the departure of Jews from Sana'a and other central Yemeni settlements.
 During the Imam's reign, he reinforced an old edict prohibiting Jews from building their houses higher than Muslim houses.
 The Imam appointed Yihya Yitzhak Halevi as one of four representatives of the Jewish community, responsible for conveying matters of state to his community and collecting the annual Poll-tax, a position which he held until his death.
 After the Imam's assassination in 1948, the king's emigration policy continued under his son Ahmad.

 Assassination

-During a short excursion outside of the periphery of Sana'a on 17 February 1948, the Imam's limousine was ambushed by an assassin, during which the Imam Yahya and his grandson were shot and killed, in what became known as the Alwaziri coup.
+During a short excursion outside of the periphery of Sana'a on 17 February 1948, the Imam's limousine was ambushed by an assassin, during which the Imam Yahya and his grandson were shot and killed, in what became known as the al-Waziri coup.
 The assassin, known as Ali Nasser Al-Qardaei, was from the Murad tribe.

 Upon the knowledge of the murder of Imam Yahya, Yemeni tribes rallied behind Sayf-ul-Islam Ahmad bin Yahya and accepted him as the new Imam of Yemen.
 The armies surrounded Sanaa under the leadership of Seif Ul Islam Alhassan and Seif Ul Islam Alabbass, both sons of the late Imam, supported by their brother Seif Ul Islam Yahya from within the city walls.

 The news shocked both the Arab League, and all Muslim governments.
 King Abdullah of Jordan compared his death to that of the third Caliph Uthman.

 Both King Abdulaziz Ibn Saud of Saudi Arabia, and himself supported Imam Ahmad, and were first to declare him as the new Head of State.

 Yemen was a founding member of the Arab League in 1945, and later joined the United Nations in 1947.

 In 1946 British opposition to Imam Yahya was led from Aden-based political parties.